wolff812/intro-to-programming-2023/instructions/section-2/lesson-2-1.md

 Navigate to the directory you just cloned in your terminal:

-    cd freyr-intro
+    cd intro-to-programming-2023

 Check to be sure you've got the correct GitHub repository linked to your local folder by running the following command in your terminal

     git remote -v

 After running the above command, you should see the next two lines in your terminal where `<url>` is the address of your forked copy of the repository
-(which should look like `https://github.com/yourGitHubUsername/classname-intro.git`):
+(which should look like `https://github.com/yourGitHubUsername/intro-to-programming-2023.git`):

     origin <url> (fetch)
     origin <url> (push)